wireless90/ProcessInjector.NET/README.md

 I ported the structure with the help from [PInvoke.Net ProcessInformation](https://docs.microsoft.com/en-us/windows/win32/api/processthreadsapi/ns-processthreadsapi-process_information).

-This is a very important structure as we would be using the thread handles from it.
+This is a very important structure as we would be using the `process and thread handles` from it.

 ## Code Example